Caroline Conti: Early life

 Conti was born in Charlotte, North Carolina and raised in Greenville, South Carolina where she attended J. L. Mann High School.
 She won three straight high school soccer titles in 2017, 2018 and 2019.
 She was also named South Carolina Gatorade Player of the Year in 2016–17 and 2018–19.
 She also was named an All-American following her 2018 High School season.
 Conti played youth club soccer with Carolina Elite Soccer Academy.
 She received an invitation to a United States under-14 training camp in 2014.

-Clemson
+Clemson Tigers

 Conti attended Clemson University, where she played as a forward for the Clemson Tigers from 2019 to 2023.
 In five years, she played in 100 games, scoring 27 times and registering 20 assists.
 Clemson qualified for the NCAA Division I tournament in each of Conti's five seasons in the squad.
 Conti's final year at Clemson in 2023 saw their best season to date.
 Clemson finished 3rd in the Atlantic Coast Conference's regular season standings, reached the final of the ACC tournament for the first time since 2002 and the fourth time overall, and reached the 2023 NCAA Division I tournament College Cup semi-finals, the first time ever in the program's history.